NCCA/cfgaa24programingassignment-byoung5123/README.md

 ### Current functionality:

-- Tetrominoes move down each tick
+- Tetrominoes move down each tick.
-- User can use arrow keys to move tetrominoes left, right and down and rotate them clockwise
+- User can use arrow keys to move tetrominoes left, right and down and rotate them clockwise.
-- Consistent collision detection with board edges and other tetrominoes
+- Consistent collision detection with board edges and other tetrominoes.
-- Clears full rows, moving all rows down once a row has been cleared and adding to the player score
+- Clears full rows, moving all rows down once a row has been cleared and adding to the player score.

 ### Potential improvements:

-- Displaying player score on screen
+- Displaying player score on screen.
-- "Game over" state when tetrominoes can no longer spawn without overlapping
+- "Game over" state when tetrominoes can no longer spawn without overlapping.
-- Improve shading/background
+- Improve shading/background.